Skip to content

 Hold source agency

-The agency owed a state debt that reports the debt to TINS.
+The agency that reports a state debt owed to that agency.

 ITIN

-Individual Taxpayer Identification Number — assigned by the Internal Revenue Service (IRS) for federal tax reporting by non-resident aliens who do not qualify for a Social Security number (SSN).
+Individual Taxpayer Identification Number.
+Assigned by the Internal Revenue Service (IRS) for federal tax reporting by non-resident individuals who do not qualify for a Social Security number (SSN).

 Issuing agency

-The agency responsible for issuing state payments.
+The agency that issues state payments.
 The term is interchangeable with paying agency.

 OAG

-The process of entering payee direct deposit and hold records directly into TINS.
+The process of entering payee, direct deposit and hold records directly into TINS.
+Online updates are processed in real time.

 Offset

-The process of reducing a payee’s state debt by applying their held warrants to the liability amount.
+The process of applying a held warrant to a payee’s state debt as a payment to reduce or satisfy their held warrants to the liability amount.

 Overage

-Any amounts remaining from offset warrants after the offset process has paid in full a payee’s state debt.
+Any amounts remaining from offset warrants after the offset process pays in full a payee’s state debt.

 Payee